 The ignition process is activated automatically by means of an automatic igniter.

 The flame extinguishes after reaching the pre-set cooling compartment temperature and ignites again if the cooling compartment temperature increases again.
-If the flame is automatic igniter repeats the ignition attempt, the automatic igniter repeats the ignition twice (duration 30s) at time intervals of 2 minutes.
+If the flame is not lit after the first ignition attempt, the automatic igniter repeats the ignition twice (duration 30s) at time intervals of 2 minutes.
 If the flame is not lit afterwards, a fault is indicated.